-Watering Flowers: A sign-up sheet for watering flowers is on the table in the social hall.
-Please note that when you sign up for a date, it is for the week following the date of the Sunday listed.
-Thank you!
+Watering Schedule: There is a sign-up sheet for watering flowers at Church on the table in the social hall.
+The dates listed are Sundays, so when you sign up for that date, it is for the week following the date listed.